coocos/k8s-k3d-notes/README.md

 > Because we created a new cluster, our pods are gone, so the service has no pods to route traffic to.
 To bring them back up, follow the steps we took previously.
 You will also need to republish the container image.

-If you now check the services, you'll see that the type of the service is NodePort, but it also has a ClusterIP:
+If you now check the services, you'll see that the type of the service is now NodePort:

 ```shell
 $ kubectl get svc